micho0802/Stroke_detection/README.md

 - **People**: The platform is designed to serve the general population by enabling early detection of strokes and other illnesses through the analysis of body movement images.

-# Chat Bot about UMKC
-Build a chatbot about UMKC and implement it into UMKC home mainpage.
-The idea is to assist student get to know more about the school (locations, hours, classes, scholarships, etc).
-The platform will utilize LLM to answer question from the student.